-- Exhibit III-3 shows that at each step of the end-user computing evolution (the specific time will vary among organizations) the number of end users requiring training will increase.
-Each new end-user computing initiative creates a larger training snowball. - The original information center attracted a limited number of users, and training was accomplished mostly on a one-on-one basis.
+- o The original information center attracted a limited number of users, and training was accomplished mostly on a one-on-one basis.
 Personal computers have reached a much larger user population, making it necessary to investigate mass training methods.
 The new integrated office systems penetrate the work force even further and introduce a greater number of products.
-When personal computing, office systems, and production data processing systems become fully integrated, the technology will have to be learned by every executive, manager, professional, and administrative support worker.
-This is becoming a serious problem for the information systems manager. - In the report Training: Prerequisite to End-User Computing INPUT recommends the establishment of a formal training and education function within IS that would have the responsibility for all IS training and education issues, including those associated with end-user computing.
-The support staff of the information center might conduct courses on specific end-user computing products, but planning and the selection of techniques and methods should be done by the formal training and education functions. - To date, training end users on mainframe information center products and personal computers has been relegated to vendors or information center staff.
+When personal computing, office systems, and production data processing systems become fully integrated, the technology will have to be learned by every executive, manager, professional, and administrative support personnel.
+This is becoming a serious problem for the information systems manager. - In the report Training: Prerequisite to End-User Computing INPUT recommends the establishment of a formal training and eductation function within IS that would have the responsibility for all IS training and education issues, including those associated with end-user computing.
+The support staff of the information center might conduct courses on specific end-user computing products, but planning and the selection of techniques and methods should be done by the formal training and education functions. - o To date, training endusers on mainframe information center products and personal computers has been relegated to the vendors or the information center staff.
 INPUT doesn't believe that this approach will get the job done effectively.
 A formal group with various training techniques and methods, along with an overall training and education plan, will provide what is needed in this area.